A Personal Journey to Complexity Thinking – Part 1

 Fast forward to the 1990s when organizational change, and the engagement of the people who were involved in the changes, was more and more important.
 Peter Senge’s The Fifth Discipline was just published and it too was path-breaking.
 His introduction to learning organizations, systems thinking, personal mastery, mental models, shared vision and team learning were not all entirely new concepts, but his positioning them in terms of organizations that can learn was a novel idea.
 Until that time industrial and machine models were prevalent, organizations were perceived as static institutions.
 Senge’s concepts positioned organizations as living, breathing, thinking and learning entities – active, alive and constantly evolving.
 Looking back now, this thinking makes so much more sense.
 Again, I was hooked on the new ideas and how they could be translated to the organizations I was working with, usually hospitals and higher education institutions, which were complex and largely caught up in old economy thinking, with static hierarchies and bureaucracies holding a tight grip on real change.

-The work of Brenda Zimmerman and her colleagues, Curt Lindberg and Paul Plsek is published in 1998.
-They introduced leaders to Edgeware: Insights from Complexity Science for Healthcare Leaders and it is this work where I will take a deeper dive.
+In 1998, Brenda Zimmerman and her colleagues, Curt Lindberg and Paul Plsek published Edgeware: Insights from Complexity Science for Healthcare Leaders which introduced healthcare leaders to the importance of complexity thinking and it is this work where I will take a deeper dive.
 Before I do, I want to highlight one more experience that actively altered my thinking.
 In November 2013, I traveled to Vienna to attend The Drucker Forum, an annual global event that brings together a couple of hundred people – across the spectra of roles, experiences, ethnicity and country, age, economic and social sectors – all interested in the work of Peter Drucker and wanting to better understand current paradigms and how the world is changing.
 One of the most important concepts I took from this experience is the notion of increasing VUCA – Volatility, Uncertainty, Complexity and Ambiguity, a world view we are currently experiencing in every aspect of our lives as we deal with SARS2-Covid19, a worldwide pandemic of epic proportions as well as the effects of climate change both challenging us and our values in so many ways.

 Edgeware Blew Open the Door to Complexity & Healthcare